 You have to provide a series of various languages so that the user can select his mother tongue or native language and conveniently enjoy using the app services and offers.
 The language option must be added based on the region where your main target audience is residing.

-For example, for the Indian customers, you need to add all the major regional languages apart from English and Hindi.
+For example, for Indian customers, you need to add all the major regional languages apart from English and Hindi.

 15. 24×7 Assistance